The Rozabal Line: Author/Editions

 The Rozabal Line is a thriller spanning continents and centuries, with Ashwin Sanghi, under the pseudonym Shawn Haigins, telling a story that goes back to the time of the birth of Abrahamic religions.
 It was originally published in 2007, and a revised edition was published by Westland Ltd. & Tranquebar Press in 2008 under the author's own name, after some commentators such as Humra Quraishi said that the book should have been published under Sanghi's real name.

-According to Tehelka, one of India's news magazines, The Rozabal Line is "a thriller that inquires into the controversial claim that Jesus Christ travelled to India and was buried in Kashmir's Rozabal Tomb".
+According to Tehelka, one of India's news magazines, The Rozabal Line is "a thriller that inquiries into the controversial claim that Jesus Christ travelled to India and was buried in Kashmir's Rozabal Tomb".

 The Hindu, one of India's National dailies, says that "The book deals in greater depth with the issue of Christ’s union with Mary Magdalene touched upon by The Da Vinci Code by Dan Brown as well as incorporating postulates of several other books, including Jesus Lived in India: Life Before and After the Crucifixion by Holger Kersten and Jesus Died In Kashmir: Jesus, Moses and The Ten Lost Tribes Of Israel by Andreas Kaiser".
 After the novel was published, due to attention drawn to the site by others as well as the story told in the book, there was a large upsurge of visitors to the Rozabal shrine in Srinagar.

-The book has sold well enough to have gone into repeat printing runs.
 Pradeep Sebastian of The Hindu wrote, "And so The Lost Symbol comes two years too late.
 Conspiracy thrillers swamped the market, reaching even Indian shores with The Rozabal Line, and offered us so much meat, that we couldn't relish chewing anymore."

 At a talk delivered in Chennai, the author said, "We assume the different faiths are distinctly different, but once you start tracing back the roots of their beliefs, you find their origins are much closer that you might imagine."
 Irrespective of the controversial theme surrounding his book, the author has continuously maintained that his book is a work of fiction and should be read as a fiction conspiracy thriller.
 In an interview to a leading tabloid, the author was asked: "Do you believe that Jesus lived in India?"
 To this he replied, "I don't think it's in any way relevant if he came here or not.
 But do I wish it was true?
 Yes, completely.
 Isn't that such a romantic notion?"
 MV Kamath, leading commentator, has said that the book is "provocative, but certainly commanding attention."